-This soil is used about equally for crops and pasture.
-It has medium potential for production of crops, but it is limited by slope.
+Some areas of this soil are still cultivated, but most areas are now in pasture.
+This soil has medium potential for production of crops, but it is limited for this use because the surface layer has been eroded away.
 Grain sorghum, cotton, and small grain are the main crops.
 The main objectives of management are controlling erosion and improving tilth.
-Terracing and growing crops that produce large amounts of residue help control erosion and maintain soil tilth.
+Terracing and growing crops that produce large amounts of residue or deep-rooted legumes help control erosion and maintain tilth.